YouTrack is always connected to a Hub service. The Hub service supports authentication, authorization, and user management.

 When a service is connected to Hub, it is assigned a unique service ID.
 If you want to connect to YouTrack using the REST API, you use this service ID for access and authorization.

-If you suspect that your Hub integration is not working as intended, follow the instructions for Troubleshooting the Hub Integration.
+If you suspect that your Hub integration is not working as intended, follow the instructions for Troubleshooting.

 The Hub Integration page includes a set of tools that you can use to identify and fix problems with the Hub integration.
 The following operations are available: